imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/android.md

 It will look as shown below.
 In the sample app, the buttons are present to demonstrate the use of different transformations.

 ![](<../../.gitbook/assets/Screenshot 2023-12-21 at 12.16.01 AM.png>)

+We can also use the [extensions](#extensions-for-third-party-libraries) for the `ImagekitUrlConstructor` to create the image URLs with the image request objects from image loading libraries like Glide, Coil, Picasso etc.

 ## Common image manipulation in Android application